 Project Management Optimization

-Effective execution of key project management processes is the basis for an organization to grow in project management maturity.
+Project Management Optimization is the basis for an organization to grow in project management maturity through enhancing efficiencies.
 An optimized project management organization understands the demands of their business and ensures that all processes are efficient (lean), effective and consistent.

 The objective was to refine the Project Management (PM) process, validate the supporting PM infrastructure, and develop PM talent.
 This optimization served the client to accelerate their growth, maintain their transformational trajectory, and become more competitive within the Government set-aside & prospectively Prime/Partner vertical.

 The Client is a high-technology electronics company dedicated to the design, development and manufacturing of electromagnetic systems for military air, land, sea and space applications.

 The objective of this solution strategy was to improve the project management processes, resulting in a pro-active organization with uniform processes.
 In order to do so, an effort was necessary to understand the current work flow in the managing of projects and then identify and eliminate the gaps and waste inherent in those processes.
 As a result, an improved project work flow could be created.
 Project management operational standards needed to be established to support the new and improved project work flow.
 In addition, clear roles and responsibilities related to project management needed to be established and documented.

 AMS senior consultants conducted a formal evaluation (gap analysis) of the current project management organization, processes and procedures.
 This gap analysis was against current project management best practices and standards.
 From the gap analysis, the changes necessary were identified and support provided to implement the necessary changes.